 Sampling Sites

 We sampled contact calls from yellow-naped amazons during June and July of 2016, 2018, and 2019; both are months that fall outside of the species’ breeding season (Matuzak & Brightsmith, 2007).
-We attempted to sample birds at all locations where they are known to exist.
+We attempted to sample birds at all locations where they were known to exist.
 Sites were determined based on previous sampling history, local anecdotes, local organizations working with yellow-naped amazons, and the use of eBird.
 In 2016, we surveyed 25 sites in Costa Rica for yellow-naped amazons and 19 in Nicaragua, and in 2018 we sampled 11 sites in southern Mexico.
 During 2019 we resampled 2 sites and sampled an additional 3 new sites in Mexico, as well as 5 sites in Guatemala, and 7 sites in the Bay Islands, Honduras; one site in the Bay Islands was a private location which remains undisclosed at the owner’s request.
 In total, we surveyed 72 sites across the yellow-naped amazon range (Figure 1).
+We were unable to sample a reported small population on the Pacific coast of el Salvador, and larger populations along the Caribbean coast of Honduras due to logistical and safety challenges.